 Christopher Evagora ‘23

-This summer I have been designing my own 6 degree of freedom robot arm I call Terry.
+This summer I have been designing my own 6 degree of freedom spherical robot arm I named Terry.
+Robot arms with 6 dof are very popular in modern factories that require high precision and repeatability such as in car manufacturing plants, though they are also extremely popular in robotics as they are a great platform to maneuver and manipulate objects in 3d space.
+This project seemed like a great idea to pursue because it could enable me to do robotics projects in the future that require such a setup, and because 6 dof robot arms are the coolest.
 My plan is not only to design, but to build, wire, and code the robot from scratch.
 Because the robot is spherical, loosely meaning that joints 4,5, and 6 act on a single point, I plan to derive an analytical solution to the inverse kinematic model.